FahimMontasir/whata-hot-burger/backend/!roadmap/ROADMAP.md

 2. Terms & condition
 3. about us
 4. Nutrition information and blog

+## app (will be added later)

-5. mail
+1. mail
-6. feedback (through mail also appears on app)
+2. feedback (through mail also appears on app)
-7. fcm notification system
+3. fcm notification system
-8. call and chat support
+4. call and chat support

 ## accounting for manager/accountant